Highlights of the Program

 • Highlighting the role of hydrogen-ready gas power plants in advancing hydrogen integration while ensuring grid flexibility and reliability

-• Outlining current hydrogen capabilities and the technical developments guiding the transition towards 100% H₂ operation by 2030
+• Outlining current hydrogen capabilities and the technical developments guiding the transition towards 100% H₂ capability

-• Presenting insights from GE Vernova’s collaboration with EnBW in Germany, highlighting real-world progress and key learnings
+• Presenting insights from GE Vernova’s global collaborations with power plant owners, highlighting real-world progress and key learnings

 09:35 - 09:40